Tanzu-Solutions-Engineering/TAP-WORKSHOP-DEVELOPERS/workshop/content/exercises/01-Learning-Center.md

-We're going to start our story with Cody, an application developer.
+Test --- We're going to start our story with Cody, an application developer.
 His company is now running Tanzu Application Platform, and Cody wants to start using the platform to deliver containerized applications.

 ![Cody Languages](images/cody.png)